 The most natural attractions of Tehran city

 Some of the buildings in Tehran have remained from the Qajar and Pahlavi periods in Tehran.
 Niavaran Royal Palace Complex, which its foundation was laid during the Qajar period, and completed in 1967 during the Pahlavi period.
-This complex covers an area of 8000 m2 and its architecture is a mixture of pre-Islamic, Islamic and modern arts.
-The interior decoration with plasterwork and mirrors and the outside is coated by different Iranian colourfull tiles.
-The Niavaran complex contains some different palaces: Sahebqaraneh Palace, Ahmad Shah's Palace, Jahan-Nama Museum, a library, and the cultural section.
-Ahmad Shah's Palace is the last palace of this complex which is built during the end of Qajar Period in an area of 800 m2.
-The double story building is capped by a gabled roof and is decorated by bricks from outside.
-The double story Sahebgaraneh Palace was built by Nasseredin Shah in 1851.
+This complex covers an area of 8000 m2 and its architecture is a mixture of pre-Islamic, Islamic, and modern arts.
+The interior decoration with plasterwork and mirrors and the outside is coated with different Iranian colorful tiles.
+The Niavaran Complex contains some different palaces: Sahebqaraneh Palace, Ahmad Shah's Palace, Jahan-Nama Museum, a library, and a cultural section.
+Ahmad Shah's Palace is the last palace of this complex which is built during the end of the Qajar Period in an area of 800 m2.
+The double-story building is capped by a gabled roof and is decorated with bricks from the outside.
+The double-story Sahebgaraneh Palace was built by Nasseredin Shah in 1851.
 Mozaffaroldin Shah made a series of changes and the palace was converted to a museum in 1998.

-Saadabad historical complex which is the summer residence of Pahlavi family includes a series of palaces and mansions in the northern gardens of Tehran close to Darband mountain.
+Saadabad historical complex which is the summer residence of the Pahlavi family includes a series of palaces and mansions in the northern gardens of Tehran close to Darband mountain.
 Golestan Palace is one of the oldest palaces in Tehran which was built by Shah Tahmasb, the Safavid king, during the 17th century.
-Nasseredin Shah the most famous king of Qajar dynasty changed most part of the palace and renovated them and also expanded.
-The domes, the vaults, the columns and the decorations of the ceilings are an imitation of foreign architecture among which the Diamond Hall is the best example for all new changes.
-Golestan Palace contains different palaces and buildings like Shamsolemareh Palace (The first 6-floor building in Iran), the Government Building, the Museum Hall, the Marble Ivan, Green Palace or Anthropology museum, and the Hall of Audience.
-The museum is a large hall consisting of different objects from Qajar dynasty up to Pahlavi era.
-One of the most famous parts of this Royal Complex is the Mirror Hall which is built at 1291(18th Century) and is decorated with the best mirrorwork, plasterwork and also is painted by great majesty Iranian painter Kamalolmolk.
+Nasseredin Shah the most famous king of the Qajar dynasty changed most parts of the palace and renovated them and also expanded.
+The domes, the vaults, the columns, and the decorations of the ceilings are an imitation of foreign architecture among which the Diamond Hall is the best example of all new changes.
+Golestan Palace contains different palaces and buildings like Shamsolemareh Palace (The first 6-floor building in Iran), the Government Building, the Museum Hall, the Marble Ivan, the Green Palace or Anthropology museum, and the Hall of Audience.
+The museum is a large hall consisting of different objects from the Qajar dynasty up to the Pahlavi era.
+One of the most famous parts of this Royal Complex is the Mirror Hall which is built in 1291(18th Century) and is decorated with the best mirrorwork, and plasterwork and also is painted by great majesty Iranian painter Kamalolmolk.

-Shamsolemareh building which was the tallest building of Tehran was built by order Nasseredin Shah at the east part of the Golestan Complex in 1867.
-It is made by western styles but the inside and outside are decorated by Iranian traditional architecture.
+Shamsolemareh building which was the tallest building in Tehran was built by order of Nasseredin Shah in the east part of the Golestan Complex in 1867.
+It is made in western style but the inside and outside are decorated with Iranian traditional architecture.

 There are lots of transformations around the Golestan Palace during the Pahlavi dynasty.
-National Gate Garden - Malek Museum - Ministry of Foreign Affairs building - National Museum of Iran - buildings of 30 Tir street - and Hassan Abad Square are among the buildings that built-in Pahlavi era.
+National Gate Garden - Malek Museum - Ministry of Foreign Affairs building - National Museum of Iran - buildings of 30 Tir street - and Hassan Abad Square are among the buildings that were built in the Pahlavi era.
 Hasan Abad Square, with its four historic buildings around the sq, is an example of the historical context of Tehran.
-Other historical buildings in Tehran consist of Pamenar area, Sorkehe Hessar Palace, Zahir -
+Other historical buildings in Tehran consist of Pamenar area, Sorkehe Hessar Palace, Zahir

 Milad Tower is a multi-purpose concrete building constructed in 2007.